RoboSarno/Wildlife_Image_Classification/README.md

 ## Problem Statement

-Our team is tasked with aiding conservationist efforts to study the population and distribution of seven animal groups at Tai National Park by developing an image classification model that can identify each species captured by camera traps throughout the park. **Our success criteria is to develop a model that outperforms a baseline model that yields accuracies based on proportion of classes in the model.**
+Our team is tasked with aiding conservation efforts to study the population and distribution of seven animal groups at Tai National Park by developing an image classification model that can identify each species captured by camera traps throughout the park. **Our success criteria is to develop a model that outperforms a baseline model that yields accuracies based on proportion of classes in the model.**

 ### Background